 Week 5: Remembrance Event

 To properly Think Ahead about your remembrance event, you have to be as detail-oriented as you would be if you were planning a wedding.
-Venues, catering, readings, music – all can play a huge role in both very somber and “celebratory” remembrance events.
+The venue, catering, readings all the music – all play a huge role in both very somber and “celebratory” remembrance events.

 The remembrance events are all about you, but they are really more for your loved ones.
 If there’s anyone who you believe may have an especially difficult time recovering from your loss, then ask them what kind of memorial would help them feel at peace.
-Loved ones can also chip in ideas for readings, locations, and other aspects of your remembrance event.
+Loved ones can also contribute with ideas for readings, locations, and other aspects of your remembrance event.